shinrax2/PS3GameUpdateDownloader/README.md

 Grab the latest release [here](https://github.com/shinrax2/PS3GameUpdateDownloader/releases/latest) and check the ["Getting Started"](https://github.com/shinrax2/PS3GameUpdateDownloader/wiki/Getting-Started) page on the wiki!

 # Attention
-Sony will be closing the PS3 store on 02.07.21.
-This might include the servers hosting the updates for PS3 games.
+Sony has announced that they will be closing the PS3 store on 02.07.21 and later reversed that decision.
+It seems that some game updates got deleted in the time between the announcement and its reversal.
+I recommend you backup your downloaded game updates.

 # Contributions
 Contributions in form of translations and bug fixes are welcome.